← My Learning Podcast

 Sarah

-What about the owner mindset piece?
+What about maintaining owner mindset as you scale?

 Sarah